 Announcing the VoiceMOS Challenge 2023!

-Last year we ran the first edition of the VoiceMOS Challenge, a shared task for Mean Opinion Score prediction of synthesized speech.
+In 2022 we ran the first edition of the VoiceMOS Challenge, a shared task for Mean Opinion Score prediction of synthesized speech.
 22 teams from academia and industry participated, and we had a special session about the challenge at Interspeech.
 The main task was MOS prediction for a large-scale, diverse dataset of synthesized speech from text-to-speech and voice conversion systems, and an out-of-domain track focused on MOS prediction for a separate listening test using only a small amount of labeled data.

 Tentative schedule